chachkes247/Power-Quality-Disturbances/README.md

 ### CNN classifier
 A deep CNN classifier, written using Keras, and written in python

-### LSTM classifier
+### BiLSTM  classifier
-A deep LSTM classifier, written using deep learning toolbox, and written in MATLAB
+A BiLSTM classifier, written using deep learning toolbox, and written in MATLAB